-Hudson Physicians is proud to welcome Dr. Melanie Berg on September 9th.
+Hudson Physicians is proud to welcome Dr. Melanie Berg.
 Dr. Berg is a doctor of podiatric medicine.
 Podiatry focuses on prevention, diagnosis, and treatment of medical conditions related to the feet and lower legs.

 Your feet take the weight of your whole body.
 It’s easy to see how a problem can quickly lead to discomfort.
 If you have painful feet, heel pain, dry skin, discolored toenails, cracked skin, cuts, redness or swelling, you should consult with a specialist as soon as possible.
 A variety of diseases can present themselves peripherally in the lower extremities.
 Dry skin that is cracked or flaking near the heel or ball of the foot can be a sign of thyroid issues.
 The characteristic pins and needles sensation in the feet can lead to the discovery of undiagnosed diabetes.